grap/odoo-addons-cons/README.md

 odoo-addons-cons
 ================

-Modules developped by GRAP to manage consignment
+Modules developped by GRAP to manage consignment.